TheCloudGuyOrg/Music_is_Life/README.md

 ## Project Requirements
-- Setup Cloudformation Template to deploy DynamoDB
 - Populate DynamoDB with inital data
 - Build API endpoints for DynamoDB
 - Connect DynamoDB with AWS JS SDK
 - setup test code using Mocha for DynamoDB
+- connect DynamoDB and S3 API's to work as a unit
 - Move Session Data into DynamoDB